peter88213/nvhelp-en/source/book_view.rst

    in the status bar at any time.

 Log writing progress
-   By default, *noveltree* stores a log entry with the word counts for each day on which you edit the project.
+   By default, *novelibre* stores a log entry with the word counts for each day on which you edit the project.
 You can prevent this by unticking the **Log writing progress** checkbox.